 - Courses 12 months or less started in 2020, not travelled to the UK yet: 27 September 2021 or before current Student visa expires, whichever is sooner.

-- Longer courses finishing after Summer 2021: Remote study between 24 January 2020 and 27 September 2021 should be disregarded when considering your GR application but you will need to return to the UK before current Student visa expires.
+- Remote study between 24 January 2020 and 30 June 2022 should be disregarded when considering your GR application.

 Further advice - on-line webinars